sr258/h5p-row/README.md

-H5P Column
+H5P Row
 ==========

-Display a list of content in a column format, each one below the next one.
+Display a list of content in a row format, each one below the next one.

+A fork of Joubel's Column content type.

 ## License